The Litigator’s Guide to Evidentiary Objections and Ethical Advocacy: When to Raise Them, How to Preserve the Record, and What to Avoid

 Prof. Ronald J. Rychlak | University of Mississippi School of Law

-For thirteen years, Ron served as the law school’s Associate Dean for Academic Affairs, and since 2007 he has served as the university’s Faculty Athletic Representative and chair of the University’s standing committee on Intercollegiate Athletics.
+For thirteen years, Rychlak served as the law school’s Associate Dean for Academic Affairs, and since 2007 he has served as the university’s Faculty Athletic Representative and chair of the University’s standing committee on Intercollegiate Athletics.
 Since 2000, he has served as legal advisor to the Holy See’s mission to the United Nations.
-He is secretary of the Executive Committee of the Southeastern Conference and serves on the Standing University Committee on Athletic Compliance, which he chaired for almost 10 years.
+He is secretary of the Executive Committee of the Southeastern Conference and serves on the Standing University Committee on Athletic Compliance, which he chaired for almost ten years.
+He chairs the Mississippi Advisory Committee to the U.S. Civil Rights Commission and is a member of the Mississippi Supreme Court’s Criminal Law Reform Committee.
+He serves on the editorial boards of The Gaming Law Review and Cluny Media, and on advisory boards for Ave Maria Law School, the Catholic League for Religious and Civil Rights, The Catholic Bar Association, and the Society of Catholic Social Scientists.
+He is also a member of the Order of Merlin Shield in the International Brotherhood of Magicians.

 Richard D. Friedman | University of Michigan Law School

-Friedman is the general editor of The New Wigmore, a multivolume treatise on evidence.
-His textbook, The Elements of Evidence, is now in its fourth edition, and he is coauthor of Park & Friedman’s Evidence: Cases and Materials, now in its 13th edition, Constitutional Law: Cases and Materials (with Julian Mortenson), and The Jurisprudence of Sport: Sports and Games as Legal Systems (with Mitchell Berman).
-He also has written many law review articles and essays.
+Friedman’s textbook, The Elements of Evidence, is now in its fourth edition, and he is coauthor of Park & Friedman’s Evidence: Cases and Materials, now in its 13th edition, Constitutional Law: Cases and Materials (with Julian Mortenson), and The Jurisprudence of Sport: Sports and Games as Legal Systems (with Mitchell Berman).
+He has also written many law review articles and essays.

 Robert Neary | Kozyak Tropin & Throckmorton

-With a reputation for excellence in the legal community, Robert has successfully represented clients in high-stakes disputes and is respected by both colleagues and opposing counsel for his legal judgement and litigation strategy and his keen understanding of the intricacies of the law.
-His commitment to the legal profession extends beyond the courtroom, as he actively participates in Florida Bar and the American Bar Association committees.
+Robert has successfully represented clients in high-stakes disputes and is recognized for his client-focused approach and track record of success.
+His commitment to the legal profession extends beyond the courtroom, as he actively participates in Florida Bar and American Bar Association committees.

 Arthur D. Burger_FedBarArthur D. Burger | Jackson & Campbell, P.C.